 Researchers have known for years that people who eat more processed and red meat have a higher risk of cancer, specifically colorectal, pancreatic and prostate cancer.
 The American Institute for Cancer Research (AICR) notes that the risk of colon and rectal cancer rises by about 20 percent for every serving of red or processed meat you eat per day.

 The nitrites used to color and preserve processed meats (ever wonder why corned beef and bologna are pink?) are the suspected link between processed meats and cancer.
 Research on a link between unprocessed red meat and cancer however, is still unclear.

 Try to eat no more than 6-8 oz (cooked weight) of processed and/or red meat each week.
 According to AICR that includes things like steak and burgers, as well as pork, lamb, ham, bacon, salami, hot dogs and sausages – all big grilling favorites.
 Instead, substitute more lean chicken breast, fish, and of course lots of veggies.

 Another area of concern is something called heterocyclic amines (HCA).
 These are cancer-causing agents that are formed when meat, poultry or fish is cooked to well done and charred during grilling.
 There haven’t been many research studies on these compounds and their specific link to cancer, but let’s play it safe and try to avoid them anyway.
 The good news is that they are easy to avoid and still enjoy your grilled foods.

-So grill on readers, but do it safely, and try some of my favorite marinade recipes:
+So grill on readers, but do it safely, and try one of my favorite marinade recipes.